On the Sample Complexity of Graphical Model Selection for Non-Stationary Processes: Sparse Neighborhood Regression

-The estimator \eqref{equ_neigborhood_est} performs sparse neighbourhood regression by approximating the $i$th component $\vx_{i}$ (cf.\ \eqref{equ_component_i}) in a sparse manner (by allowing only $\sparsity$ active components) using the remaining process components.
+The estimator \eqref{equ_neigborhood_est} performs sparse block-wise least squares regression by approximating the $i$th component $\vx_{i}$ (cf.\ \eqref{equ_component_i}) in a sparse manner (by allowing only $\sparsity$ active components) using the remaining process components.
+Indeed, the summands $\|\mP_{\setT^{\perp}}^{\blknot} \vx_i^{\blknot}\|_2^2$ in \eqref{equ_neigborhood_est} are the errors obtained from the block-wise regression problems

 We highlight that the estimator \eqref{equ_neigborhood_est} is mainly useful as a theoretical device which allows for a simple performance analysis and, in turn, a characterization of the required sample size for accurate GMS.
-However, a naive implementation of \eqref{equ_neigborhood_est} would be intractable since it involves a combinatorial search over all subsets of $\{1,\ldots,\coefflen\}$ with size at most $\sparsity$.
-A tractable convex optimization method for learning the CIG for the process model \eqref{equ_proc_model} has been presented in \cite{10be77db43514e4e995da18112f3aaf0}.
+Using a naive implementation of \eqref{equ_neigborhood_est}, by searching over all subsets of $\{1,\ldots,\coefflen\}$ with size at most $\sparsity$, has a complexity which grows exponentially in the sparsity level $\sparsity$.
+Thus, the estimator \eqref{equ_neigborhood_est} is typically intractable except for very small sparsity levels $\sparsity$ (corresponding to a very sparse CIG).
+More tractable methods for GMS can be obtained by using convex relaxations of \eqref{equ_neigborhood_est} which result in Lasso-type methods (see \cite{DanaherGroupGLASSO2014} and Section \ref{sec_chain}).

+The estimator \eqref{equ_neigborhood_est} itself only delivers an estimate for the neighbourhood of some node $i \in \nodes$ in the CIG $\cig$ underlying the process \eqref{equ_proc_model}.
+In order to obtain an estimate of the entire CIG, we have to repeatedly apply the estimator \eqref{equ_neigborhood_est} to each node $i \in \nodes$.
+It might then happen that due to estimation errors, we obtain $i \in \widehat{\mathcal{N}}(j)$ but $j \notin \widehat{\mathcal{N}}(i)$ for two different nodes $i,j \in \nodes$.
+There are different options how to handle such a situation such as insisting in consistency between the neighbourhoods when declaring the presence of an edge (see \cite[Eq.
+(7)]{MeinBuhl2006}).
+However, the implementation details for handling such cases are not relevant to our analysis, which aims at sufficient conditions such that \eqref{equ_neigborhood_est} delivers the correct neighborhood for all nodes simultaneously (with high probability).

 Our main result is an upper bound on the probability of the sparse neighbourhood regression \eqref{equ_neigborhood_est} to fail in delivering the correct neighbourhood $\mathcal{N}(i)$, i.e., the error event